Virtual-Viking-Longship/Ship-Annotations/object_annotations/iron-shears.md

 </div>

 Iron was an essential material for the manufacturing of tools, weapons, and ships.
 Though a larger, similar shape of iron shears was likely used to shear sheep on land, the size of these portable shears suggests that they were used for beard trimming (Schietzel, 365, 284).
-Shears like this were also used to cut cloth and would have been valuable for sail repair (Schietzel, 366).
+Shears like these were also used to cut cloth and would have been valuable for sail repair (Schietzel, 366).

 ---